kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Filmed from high in the balcony.
 Mostly a full shot with occasional obstructions and spotlight washout, but you still can get a good sense of the show.

+High Fidelity - Birdland, New York - June 18, 2007
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Christian Anderson, Matt Kaplan, Paul Castree, Jay Klaitz, Julia Murney, Amy Spanger, Rachel Stern, Emily Swallow, Jon Patrick Walker, J.B.
+Wing, Kirsten Wyatt

+NOTES
+: Tom Kitt (music) and Amanda Green (lyrics) are joined by friends at Birdland in New York to celebrate the cast album release of the Broadway flop High Fidelity as part of the “Broadway at Birdland” series.
+The show features most of the music from High Fidelity, including some songs that were eventually cut in Boston prior to moving to New York.
+Songs include: Let’s Order In, Last Real Record Store, Desert Island, It’s No Problem, She Goes, Ready to Settle, Nine Percent Chance, more…
+: Due to the intimate size of the venue, there are occasionally heads in the shot and people walking around, but it’s still a good video.
+A-

 ## High Society

 High Society - Broadway - April 19, 1998 (Preview)